flutter/devtools/packages/devtools_app/release_notes/NEXT_RELEASE_NOTES.md

 * Fixed an issue where extensions did not load with the proper theme when embedded in an IDE. - [#8034](https://github.com/flutter/devtools/pull/8034)
+* Added an API for copying text to clipboard by proxy of the parent DevTools web app, which has workarounds for copy issues when embedded inside an IDE. - [#8130](https://github.com/flutter/devtools/pull/8130)

 ## Full commit history